linroger/Finance-Notes-and-Marginalia/Fixed Income Asset Pricing/Handbook of Fixed Income Securities/TIPS Duration and Convexity Derivation.md

 title: Untitled
 cssclasses: academia
 tags:
+- bond-convexity
+- bond-durability
 - convexity
+- coupon-bonds
+- duration-hedging
+- futures-contracts
+- government-bonds
+- hedging-strategies
 - inflation_linked_bonds
+- interest-rates
 - nominal_bonds
+- options-greeks
+- portfolio-management
 - real_yield
 - tips_duration
+- yield-curve
 aliases:
 - Inflation-Linked Bonds
 - Nominal Bonds
 - TIPS
 key_concepts:
-  - Bond pricing formulas
-  - Continuous compounding
-  - Duration definition
+- Duration and interest rate risk measurement
-  - Inflation index factor
-  - Real vs nominal yield
+- Convexity adjustments in fixed income
+- Yield curve modeling and term structure analysis
+- Futures contracts and forward pricing
+- Practical examples and implementation
+- Fixed income securities and bond markets
+last_enhanced: '2025-11-06 08:42:40'
 ---

 # TIPS Duration and Convexity Derivation
 Below is a greatly expanded and highly detailed step-by-step derivation of the key formulas for pricing, duration, and convexity of both nominal and inflation/War%20Economies%20and%20Hyperinflation.md)-linked (TIPS) bonds, mirroring the style of specificity you requested.
 We will show how each expression is derived with a focus on “showing all the work.”
 Where relevant, we will also provide commentary on underlying assumptions (e.g., continuous compounding, the concept of real vs. nominal yield, the inflation index factor).